 Usually vintage shots have that black frame around it and an iridescent soft light to it.
 Try putting some sort of frame around your lens to have that border.
 To get a soft light, shoot the pics when the sun is setting.
 Make sure the sun is behind the person and then try to get rays of it shining in from a corner.
-The sunlight to should cover the whole entire person is that glow.posted over 3 years ago
+The sunlight to should cover the whole entire person is that glow.posted about 4 years ago

 Do you have any sunglasses with warm-tinted lenses that you don’t use?
 What I’ve done is that I used a brown tinted lense and put them over my camera lenses to give that vintage feeling without photo editing.

 Also. most camera these days tends to have filters in them— like B&W, and Sepia.posted almost 4 years ago

 Since you don’t have photoshop, a good online free editor that will give you most of the options as Photoshop is Pixlr Photo Editor